RyanGarber/MiniPyP/README.rst

 About the project
 =================
 MiniPyP (pronounced ``mini·pipe``) is an event-driven web server written in pure Python. **However, MiniPyP is not an application framework**.
 It's a full web server, with virtual hosts, reverse proxies, and everything else you need.
-MiniPyP is intended to replace Apache and nginx, so you can use Python without the performance hit of CGI.
+MiniPyP can replace Apache or NGINX entirely, but can also be used behind a reverse-proxy using TCP/IP or UNIX sockets.

 MiniPyP has some more advanced features right out of the box, too.
 For example, when a user goes to ``/some/url`` on your server, and the directory's ``static`` option is set to False (default), the server will look for the file ``/some/url``.
 If it doesn't exist, but the file ``/some`` does, that file will be served.
 Extensions do not need to be specified with the ``static`` option set to False.
 In addition, if a file does not exist but a file named ``catchall`` exists, it will be served instead of a 404.
 This makes creating a single-page application that much more elegant.